 Consolidated.
-Consolidated revenue was \$18.3 million for 2008, which represents an increase of \$0.7 million, or 4.2%, over 2007, primarily as a result of higher DIS revenues attributable to the introduction of ultrasound imaging services.
-DIS revenue accounted for 75.8% of total revenues for 2008, compared to 69.5% for 2007.
+Consolidated revenue was \$19.9 million for 2008, which represents an increase of \$1.1 million, or 5.8%, over 2007, due to higher DIS revenues associated with an increase in ultrasound imaging services and an increase in maintenance contract revenues within our Product segment.
+DIS revenue accounted for 71.5% of total revenues for 2008, compared to 70.8% for 2007.
 We expect DIS revenue to continue to represent the larger percentage of our consolidated revenue in future periods.

 DIS.
-Our DIS revenue was \$13.9 million for 2008, which represents an increase of \$1.7 million, or 13.6%, over the prior year quarter.
-This increase was primarily the result of the ultrasound imaging services revenue generated from the assets recently acquired from Ultrascan.
+Our DIS revenue was \$14.2 million for 2008, which represents an increase of \$0.9 million, or 6.8%, over the prior year quarter.
+This increase was primarily the result of the ultrasound imaging services revenue generated from the assets acquired from Ultrascan in May 2007.